Spicy Tuna Salad Lettuce Wraps

 Serving it in lettuce wraps topped with sugar-free pickled red onions, this is a far cry from the bland dish you may have grown up with.

-If you prefer a little less spicy heat, try my Mexican Tuna Salad recipe.
+If you like a bit of crunch in your tuna lettuce wraps, try my Mexican Tuna Salad recipe.
 It’s full of veggies and flavored with taco seasoning.

 You might be skeptical, thinking this is some boring, simple canned tuna recipe with lettuce.
-But canned tuna is a great protein because it’s lean and really versatile.
+But canned tuna melds with other flavors really easily.

 - tuna fish: I typically use canned albacore tuna (white tuna fish) from Costco or Kroger.
-Always check for sneaky, unwanted ingredients, like sugars or vegetable broth with soy.
 For a different flavor, you can substitute canned salmon for the tuna.

 - spicy chiles: I love the distinct flavor of habanero peppers, and a little goes a long way!
 But if you find jalapeños are easier to find, or you just want a little less spice, that’s an easy 1:1 substitution.
 Another option is to skip the chili peppers entirely and use sriracha or hot sauce instead.

-- mayo: Use full-fat, homemade mayonnaise or use one of the paleo-compliant mayo brands.
+- mayo: Use full-fat, mayonnaise or some homemade avocado mayo.
 If you don’t care for mayo, substitute it with full-fat plain Greek yogurt.

 - celery: For a little extra crunch, add some shredded carrots, red onion, and/or minced bell peppers if you want.